Charaphat/X-AnyLabeling-Server/docs/get_started.md

 2. Launch X-AnyLabeling and press `Ctrl+A` to enable AI auto-labeling
 3. Open the model dropdown, navigate to the **CVHub** provider section, and select **Remote-Server**

-You can now use your remotely deployed models for auto-labeling!
+Now, sit back and let your remote models do the labeling work for you—enjoy the magic! 🤣

 > [!TIP]
-> For detailed usage instructions, refer to the [X-AnyLabeling User Guide](https://github.com/CVHub520/X-AnyLabeling/blob/main/docs/en/user_guide.md).
+> For detailed usage instructions for the client, refer to the [X-AnyLabeling User Guide](https://github.com/CVHub520/X-AnyLabeling/blob/main/docs/en/user_guide.md).

-## 2. Usage
+## 2. Further Reading

-For detailed instructions on how to use X-AnyLabeling-Server, please refer to the corresponding [User Guide](./user_guide.md).
+- [User Guide](./user_guide.md): Step-by-step guide for integrating custom models, response schema specifications, and troubleshooting.
+- [API Reference](./router.md): Complete REST API endpoint documentation.
+- [Configuration Guide](./configuration.md): Detailed server, logging, and performance configuration.